jso123450/academic-kickstart/content/home/experience.md

   date_start = "2018-06-01"
   date_end = "2018-12-01"
   description = """
+  Accomplishments:
-  *	Developed the backing RESTful API for a prototype of an online health exchange platform with interns
+  *	Built the prototype of a new state health exchange platform
-  *	Established a preprocessing library that can be used to build machine learning models
+  *	Established a preprocessing library used to build machine learning models
   """

 +++